10 Examples of Giving Employees Constructive Feedback

-Employees should be aware of their performance, company expectations, goals and areas of improvement.
-Leaders can make their employees aware of this important information by providing them with feedback.
-And there are proper ways of providing employee feedback that can contribute to effective results.
+Leaders can help employees become aware of their performance, company expectations, goals and areas of improvement.
+They can do this by providing employees with helpful and effective feedback.
+If you're a leader, you can implement proper ways of providing employee feedback that can contribute to effective results.

 Why is employee feedback important?

 Constructive feedback is one of the most important things a manager can provide to their employees.
 It's also important because it:

 Most employees aren't likely to know how they are performing unless managers give them feedback about their performance.
 Employees are likely to correct their performance if they know that it's not up to organizational standards.
 Additionally, they may decide to enhance their performance if they want to exceed organizational standards.

 When leaders clearly communicate their expectations through feedback, employees can understand the expectations for their job, like when they need to complete certain tasks.
 This can provide needed direction to employees.
 Clear expectations can also improve job satisfaction, since employees who understand what tasks they need to complete may experience less stress at work.

 Providing feedback to employees in an effective way helps employees feel supported in their roles and positions within the company.
 Employees who feel supported by management are less likely to seek employment elsewhere.
 This saves the company time and money spent on hiring and training new employees.

 There are four types of constructive feedback in the workplace:

 Negative feedback: Similar to criticism, the basis of this type of feedback is to focus on things that were incorrect or not up to company standards.
 Negative feedback reduces the repetition of incorrect tasks and helps managers and employees focus on completing tasks in the most effective ways.